HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/CustomizeErrorBehavior.md

 1. Open a command prompt or terminal session to access the HCL DX binaries.

-2. Create a temporary directory that the logged-in user can read from and write to.
+2. Create a temporary directory and ensure the current user has read and write permissions.

     !!!note
-        An existing temporary directory (for example, `/tmp`) can be used, if the user has the required permissions.
+        The user can use an existing temporary directory (for example, `/tmp`) if they have the required permissions.
 Throughout this example, the `/tmp` and `/tmp/wcm_expanded` directories are used.

 3. Navigate to the `<wp_profile_root>/bin` directory.